NREL/PVade/docs/how_to_guides/installing_pvade.rst

 from within your activate Conda environment, a simulation can be executed with::

-  python main.py --command_line_arg value
+  python pvade_main.py --command_line_arg value

 We can test the successful installation of PVade and it's MPI implementation by running the following example ::

-  mpirun -np $num_cores python -u $PVade/example/poissoneq.py 64  cg none 1
+  mpirun -np $num_cores python -u $PVade/examples/poissoneq.py 64  cg none 1

 The example solve a Poisson's equation in 3 dimensions using 64 elements and 1 order Lagrange shape functions with cg as the ksp solver and no preconditioners.
 For more details about the poisson's problem we refer the use to the folowing link https://jsdokken.com/dolfinx-tutorial/chapter1/fundamentals.html

-Accessing the DOLFINx programming environment on Windows: a review
+On a Windows machine
 ------------------------------------------------------------------------------

 Current as of: May 2024.